mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 or directly from _ingestion_ topics alongside Ingestion Storer (when implementing a [parallel architecture](/fast_data/bucket_storage_support/integration.md#parallel-architecture)).
 In the latter case, _post-ingestion_ messages generation may be disabled since no consumer would read those messages.

-Since version `1.5.0` messages are grouped into files of a given, configurable, size.
+Starting from version `1.5.0`, messages are grouped into files of a given, configurable, size.
 This feature allows for a faster reingestion since it takes less time to download larger files and reprocess them by a Kafka producer.
 This setup also requires a larger amount of memory to store caches before actual upload.